pp-att/pdsnd_github/README.md

 - *.csv files

 ### Credits
-- are going to myself because i was working with github
+- to myself because i was working with github in the past with some colleagues on the projects
-- githuhb for small tunings of .gitignore file which I used not so frequent
+- to Github for small tunings of .gitignore file which I didn't use so frequently